 - Request that the district consider assigning the student to a particular classroom teacher in the applicable subject area, if more than one classroom teacher is available. - File a grievance or complaint regarding the content or implementation of the ALC's educational plan.
-See Complaints and Concerns (All Grade Levels) on page 41 and FNG(LOCAL).
+See Complaints and Concerns (All Grade Levels) and FNG(LOCAL).